 Imagine a fjord with water the colour of jade.
 Littered with thousands of icebergs, the fjord is surrounded by mist-shrouded mountains and countless waterfalls tumbling down the forested slopes.
 Flocks of seagulls and bald eagles rest on the blue icebergs whilst seals frolic in the water.
-This is the enchanting Tracy Arm fjord in southeastern Alaska.
+This is the enchanting Tracy Arm fjord (map) in southeastern Alaska.
 Cruising through Tracy Arm was a bewildering experience and I had to pinch myself several times to make sure it wasn’t a beautiful dream.
-Scroll down to follow my cruise through the Tracy Arm fjord.
+This fjord was definitely a highlight of my Inside Passage Alaska cruise!
+Scroll down to follow my cruise through the Tracy Arm fjord in photos.

 I stood on the bow of the Wilderness Discoverer for what seemed like ages, taking in the magical images that flooded my brain.
 The captain expertly steered the ship past the large icebergs whilst the ship’s crew explained the different types of icebergs and the flora and fauna of the area.